shihaocao/scao-quartz-website/content/builds/tower-of-cards.md

 ## Death by a Thousand Cuts

 I thought it would be the most fitting if we took down the tower by throwing cards at it.
-After all, that’s how I took down the prototype too.
+After all, that's how I took down the prototype too.

 I invited many of my friends, and we all stood about 5 meters away and just started chucking.
 Quickly we improved, but overall we probably had a 10% hit rate combined.
 Out of those that hit only 30% ish had enough speed to do any damage.
 It turns out that the weight of the tower put the cards under enough load that cards would often just bounce off.